-VR in healthcare has many compelling use cases, ranging from serving as a training tool for providers to being used directly on patients to improve health outcomes.
-We’d like to showcase the use cases that excited Team OmniVirt the most.
+Virtual reality in healthcare has many compelling use cases, ranging from serving as a training tool for providers to being used directly on patients to improve health outcomes.
+We’d like to showcase the virtual reality healthcare use cases that excite us the most:

 Patients in hospital settings typically spend time anxiously waiting for various procedures and doctor and nurse check ins, an activity that does not contribute to, and can harm, recovery.
 By offering VR experiences to admitted patients like visiting different places, patients can reduce stress and relieve any associated pain.
 At a larger level beyond a patient’s in-care experience, the overall cost of care can go down if health outcomes are improved through the alleviative properties of VR and patients can go home earlier.